Rozanova/WebDesignCourse/Syllabus.md

 >> * Craft a bio statement or artist statement of your own.
 >> * Select which works you will feature and place them into a folder on your computer.
 Write out a list and categorize these items into sections.

-* Post all relevant links(blog and/or are.na) to to Slack channel #homework.
+* Post all relevant links(blog and/or are.na) to tDiscord channel #completed-asignments.

 #### Week 5
 ##### In-class: